 Popular support for market reform is probably based on a complex set of views and judgements.
 Russian social attitudes play their own role.
-The Soviet-era catchphrase "he who doesn't steal from his employer steals from his family" reflected a rational response to the communism.
-However, the view that stealing from others for the benefit of oneself and one's friends and family is profoundly unhelpful in the development of well-functioning markets.
-Regardless of whether these attitudes stem from transition or the Soviet experience or from the pre-industrial past that Goldman stresses, mistrust or contempt of public institutions and the reliance on close friendship and family ties hinder the expansion of the role of markets.
-In addition, dysfunctional economic conditions and entrenched interests' success in slowing reform have kept "bizarre economic ideas alive (Aslund 2002, pp. 79)."
+The Soviet-era catchphrase "whoever doesn't steal from his employer steals from his family" reflected a rational response to communism.
+However, that view of stealing is profoundly unhelpful in the development of well-functioning markets.
+Regardless of whether these attitudes stem from transition or the Soviet experience or from the pre-industrial past that Goldman stresses, mistrust or contempt of public institutions and the strong reliance on friends and family ties hinder the expansion of the role of markets.